 The Good Food Summit emphasizes cross sector collaboration, networking, skill building, and highlights the Good Food work happening in the Capital Region.
-This event draws educators, farmers, students, health care professionals, funders, and more.
+This event draws educators, farmers, students, health care professionals, and more.

 THE 2018 GOOD FOOD SUMMIT HAPPENED ON NOVEMBER 22/23